Audit of industrial systems

 • Hardening of configurations

-• Active monitoring process on vulnerabilities and maintenance of a configuration repository on industrial system components;
+• Active monitoring of vulnerabilities and maintenance of a configuration repository for industrial system components;

 • Industrial system monitoring.

 To complete the previous work, intrusion tests on industrial systems allow (for teams whose job it is not) to integrate the cyber problem within the industrial environment.
-After a reconnaissance phase of the industrial system as well as the discovery of active equipment (tcpdump probe, passive and active ARP scans, etc.) and services (TCP and UDP scans, etc.), the Synetis auditor seeks to identify the key components of the industrial system such as RTU or PLC type programmable logic controllers (PLCs), control systems (SCADA), supervision and management systems, etc. Finally, before the auditor's manual testing phase, the auditor verifies the presence of vulnerabilities through a vulnerability scanning solution and the use of SCADA categorized plugins.
-Other aspects can also be treated such as the search for the use of default passwords, the identification of access accounts from the HTTP service of certain automata, etc.
+After a phase of recognition of the industrial system as well as the discovery of active equipment (tcpdump probe, passive and active ARP scans, etc.) and services (TCP and UDP scans, etc.), the Synetis auditor seeks to identify the key components of the industrial system such as RTU-type programmable logic controllers (PLC) or PLCs, control systems (SCADA), supervision and control systems, etc. Finally, before the auditor’s manual testing phase, the auditor verifies the presence of vulnerabilities through a vulnerability scan solution and the use of SCADA categorized plugins.
+Other aspects can also be addressed, such as checking for the use of default passwords, identifying access accounts from the HTTP service of certain PLCs, etc.

 The vulnerabilities generally identified on industrial IS are :